Random Schrodinger operators on long boxes, noise explosion and the GOE: Appendix

 where $B$ is a $d$-dimensional standard Brownian motion and $g$ is any $C^2$ function satisfying $gg^{\rm T}=a.$ \end{proposition}

 We need a result that strengthens the convergence of random analytic functions.

-\begin{proposition} Let $f_n$ be a sequence of random analytic functions on a domain $D$ so that $\max_A f_n$ is tight for every compact $A\subset D$ and $f_n\Rightarrow f$ in the sense of finite dimensional distributions.
+\begin{proposition} Let $f_n$ be a sequence of random analytic functions on an open set $D\subset \CC$ so that $\max_A |f_n|$ is tight for every closed ball $A\subset D$ and $f_n\Rightarrow f$ in the sense of finite dimensional distributions.
 Then $f$ has a unique analytic version and $f_n \Rightarrow f$ in distribution with respect to local-uniform convergence. \end{proposition}